Bridging Quantum and Classical Computing in Drug Design: Architecture Principles for Improved Molecule Generation: Background and Significance

 \section{Background and Significance}

-Developing new pharmaceuticals is notoriously lengthy and expensive, often exceeding a decade and billions of dollars \cite{hughes_principles_2011, singh_drug_2023}.
+Developing new pharmaceuticals is a notoriously long and expensive process, often exceeding a decade and costing billions of dollars \cite{hughes_principles_2011, singh_drug_2023}.
 Computational methods offer a path to accelerate this process, but identifying promising candidates within the vast chemical space (estimated at \(10^{60}\) molecules) remains a significant hurdle \cite{bassani_past_2023}.

 Machine learning techniques, particularly graph neural networks like MolGAN \cite{de_cao_molgan_2022}, help navigate chemical space by learning from known molecules to generate novel candidates.
 However, challenges persist in effectively representing complex structures and generalizing from limited approved drug data (fewer than 3,000 small-molecule drugs have received FDA approval \cite{knox_drugbank_2024}), often leading to high bias or mode collapse.